nurChamdanis/express-template/apps/app-t4t/README.md

 ## Schema

-student
+- student
-subject
+- subject
-country
-state
-student_subject
+- country (a field used by student)
+- state (a field used by student and dependent on country)
+- student_subject (formed by student and subject relation)
+- audit_logs
+- users

 ## Validation